Best Breakfast and Brunch Restaurants in Québec City

 CIEL!
 Bistro-bar tournant

 The CIEL! bistro offers the most remarkable view of Québec City.
 It is a rotating restaurant where in 90 minutes, 563 feet above sea level, you’ll experience a plunging 360-degree view of Québec City’s unique landscape.
 The CIEL!’s weekend brunch is a play on Québec’s traditions.
 CIEL! knows how to wow palates, one local ingredient at a time.
-A tasteful cuisine that I enjoyed with my Croque déjeuner, served with a generous portion of in-house smoked meat.
+We love the view as much as the generous and tasteful cuisine.

 - Allison Van Rassel